PSARA License Registration – Start Your Private Security Agencies

 Step 3: MOU with Training Institute

-Sign a Memorandum of Understanding (MoU) with a training institute recognized by the state government.
-This will ensure training for your guards.
+Enter into a Memorandum of Understanding (MoU) with a training institution recognized by the state government for training your guards.

-Submit the application for the PSARA License to the Controlling Authority of the relevant state, along with all necessary documents.
+Lodge the application for the PSARA License with the Controlling Authority of the concerned state, duly accompanied by the necessary documentation.

 Step 7: Grant of License